Lymington Town F.C.: History

 The 1961–62 season saw Lymington finish bottom of Division Two, resulting in another relegation to Division Three.
 They won the Division Three title in 1967–68, earning promotion back to Division Two.
 However, the club finished second-from-bottom of Division Two in 1970–71 and were relegated to Division Three again.
 In 1977–78 they finished bottom of Division Three, but were not relegated to Division Four; this was repeated in the 1979–80 season.
 The club were Division Three runners-up in 1982–83 and were promoted to Division Two.
 They went on to finish as Division Two runners-up the following season, resulting in promotion to the Premier Division.

 In 1986 Lymington were founder members of the new Wessex League.
 After finishing bottom of the league in 1987–88 they merged with Wellworthy Athletic to form AFC Lymington.
 However, when AFC Lymington merged with New Milton Town in 1998 to form Lymington & New Milton with the new club based in New Milton, the Lymington club was re-established under the name Lymington Town.
 They were accepted into Division Three of the Hampshire League and went on to finished third in the 1998–99 season, earning promotion into the Premier Division.

 In 2004 the Hampshire League merged into the Wessex League, with Lymington becoming members of the new Division Two.
 They won the division at the first attempt and were promoted to Division One, which was renamed the Premier Division the following season.
 In 2006–07 the club won the League Cup.
 Following the 2020–21 season, which was curtailed due to the COVID-19 pandemic, they were promoted to Division One South of the Southern League.
+However, they were demoted back to the Premier Division of the Wessex League at the end of the 2022–23 season after failing to meet ground grading requirements.
+They went on to finish bottom of the Premier Division in 2023–24 and were relegated to Division One.